No matter how mentally healthy, resilient, or happy we are, every one of us goes through times when we need to cope with something difficult.

 Children that love making lists, thinking about pros and cons, or coming at problems with a well-thought-out plan will love this worksheet.

-The Pluses and Minuses worksheet helps kids to think through a difficult decision by listing the pluses and minuses, or pros and cons, of each choice.
+The Ups and Downs worksheet helps kids to think through a difficult decision by listing the ups and downs, or pros and cons, of each choice.

-For each choice, the worksheet provides a space to write down the pluses and minuses of choosing each option and the pluses and minuses of not choosing each option.
+For each choice, the worksheet provides a space to write down the ups and downs of choosing each option and the ups and downs of not choosing each option.

-This is a slightly more mature version of the spaghetti body exercise described above.
+This is a slightly more mature version of the Noodle Caboodle exercise described above.

-The full steps can be seen here, but this is the basic outline:
+The full steps can be seen here, but this is the outline:

 - Sit or stand tall but comfortably, and close your eyes;